esmeryjose/vita-music-client/README.md

-This README would normally document whatever steps are necessary to get them application up and running.

 # Vita-Music client
 > Event gathering application that allows attendees to contribute to an event by adding songs to a common playlist.